So much for September being awful for stocks

 But if you sat out the market this month, you missed a decent rally.

-With two trading days left in September, the Dow is up more than 400 points, a jump of 1.6%.
+With trading for September set to end on Friday, the Dow is up nearly 600 points, a jump of more than 2%.
 The S&P 500 has notched a small increase as well.
 Both indexes are near all-time highs.

 The Nasdaq is down in September.
 So is the Russell 2000 (RUT), a collection of smaller US stocks.
 But many blue chip stocks have enjoyed solid pops.